 Keana Richards

 Gender gaps in economic outcomes persist, despite women’s gains in education.
-Numerous explanations have been proposed for these persistent gaps, including gender differences in competitiveness, where women compete less than men, despite performing just as well - a result replicated across numerous studies.
-Various interventions have attempted to reduce the gender difference in competitiveness by encouraging women to compete more.
-An opportunity to prepare before competing likely improves performance, increases confidence, and reduces perceptions of risk, all of which are tied to competitiveness.
-Here we test opportunities to prepare as an intervention to reduce the gender gap in competitiveness, an avenue that has not been explored in previous research.
-Across three studies in Chapter 1, we experimentally test how variations of the opportunity to prepare (i.e., knowledge of preparation, limited opportunity to prepare, and unlimited opportunity to prepare) before performance affect gender differences in willingness to compete.
-We also measure participants’ choice to prepare and their beliefs about gender differences in preparation.
+Various explanations have been proposed for these persistent gaps, including gender differences in competitiveness.
+In both lab and field studies, women tend to compete less than men, despite performing just as well s.
+Various interventions have attempted to reduce the gender difference in competitiveness by encouraging women to compete more.Here we test whether preparation can reduce the gender gap in competitiveness, an intervention that has not been explored in previous research.
+Preparation before a competition likely improves performance, increases confidence, and reduces perceptions of risk associated with competing.,And, prior research has found that both confidence and risk attitudes explain some, if not all, of the gender difference in competitiveness.
+Across three studies in Chapter 1, we experimentally test how variations of preparation (i.e., knowledge of an opportunity to prepare, limited opportunity to prepare, and unlimited opportunity to prepare) before performance affect gender differences in willingness to compete.
+We also measure participants’ choice to prepare and elicit their beliefs about whether men or women will prepare more.
 First, we show that the preparation intervention does not increase women’s competitiveness across studies.
-Instead, we discover a novel gender difference in the choice to prepare before performance regardless of one’s competitiveness, risk aversion, and confidence, which aligns with stereotypes about gender differences in preparation.
+Instead, we discover a novel gender difference in the choice to prepare before performance regardless of one’s competitiveness, risk aversion, and confidence.
+This finding aligns with participants’ incentivized beliefs - the majority of participants correctly predicted that women would practice more than men.
 Given this novel finding, the study in Chapter 2 experimentally tests whether the gender difference in preparation may be exacerbated in competitive environments relative to non-competitive environments.
 Overall, across both chapters of the dissertation we find that women choose to prepare more than men regardless of whether they were competing (either by choice or by random assignment), which aligns with beliefs about gender differences in preparation.
 Chapter 1 also shows the ineffectiveness and potential negative consequences of an intervention attempting to encourage women to compete more.
 Given the results from this dissertation, we implore future research to focus on exploring interventions that change the system to be more gender-inclusive rather than attempting to encourage women to compete.
 Also, future research should explore the boundary conditions, moderators, and mediators of the newly discovered gender difference in preparation.

 Table of Contents